mingchen/android-emulator-skins/README.md

 ## License

  BSD.
+Feel free to use and distribution.
 See LICENSE.txt

 ## Contribution

-Welcome to add new skins, feel free to send pull request and share your new skins to others.
+Welcome to add new skins, feel free to send **pull** request and share your new skins to others.

 ## Credits